CursorvsHeyGen

 ACursor

-I've noticed that Cursor delivers best-in-class codebase indexing, which matters for general use.
+I've noticed that Cursor delivers best-in-class codebase indexing, which matters for An AI-first

 BHeyGen